ChinaKnowledge.de -

 The classification of the saints and rulers of highest antiquity, with "Three Augusts" and "Five Emperors" (San Huang Wu Di 三皇五帝), took only shape during the Warring States 戰國 (5th cent-220 BC) and Han 漢 (206 BC-220 AD) periods.
 It was especially the Confucianists which stressed the virtuous character of Yao, Shun, and Yu the Great, and regarded them as morally exemplary rulers of the antiquity.
 These divine rulers were collectively called the "Two Emperors and Three Kings" (Er Di San Wang 二帝三王: Yao, Shun, Yu the Great - founder of the Xia dynasty, Tang the Perfect 成湯 - founder of the Shang dynasty 商, and King Wen 周文王, founder of the Zhou dynasty 周).

-Apart from these "great" dynastic founders, the different books of the Warring States period mention dozens of deities and mythical rulers whose names later disappeared and were meaningless in contrast to this Confucian pentade.
+Apart from these "great" dynastic founders, the different books of the Warring States period mention dozens of deities and mythological rulers whose names later disappeared and were meaningless in contrast to this Confucian pentade.
 It was especially in the late Warring States period, when new deities came up that were projected into the time before the Yellow Emperor, gods like Sui Ren, Fu Xi, Nü Wa, and Shen Nong.
 Other deities like Tai Hao, Shao Hao and Yan Di disappeared.
 The latest Chinese deity appearing in the pantheon was Pan Gu, the founder of the universe.
 Quite ironically, he was believed to have been the first deity and creator of the world.

 Many deities were believed to have transformed into stars, and a number of starry constellations have the name of a deity.
 Quite famous is the story of the Cowherd (Qianniu 牽牛 or Niulang) and the Weaver Maid (Zhi Nü 織女), or Chang E 嫦娥, who ascended to the moon and transformed into a toad.
 In the southern myths, a crow carrying the sun determines sunrise and sunset.